Royal College of Anaesthetists Guide to Stage 1 Training

 Introduction to Obstetric Anaesthesia

-This is a one-day course held at Southampton General Hospital aimed at senior CT1 or CT2 trainees.
+This is a one-day course held at Southampton General Hospital aimed at senior CT1 or CT2 Doctors in Training.
 It is run by members of Wessex Obstetric Anaesthetists and facilitated by consultants from Wessex who have an active interest in obstetric anaesthesia.
 The course is generally held once per year and provides a practical introduction to help participants gain confidence in the approach to obstetric anaesthesia.

 Hospitals on the rotation